 \textbf{Prediction.} Consider the case where the potential distribution of the unseen data $\tilde{\mu}$ may be different from those $\{\mu^{(e)}\}_{e\in \mathcal{E}}$ yet shares the same conditional expectation structure $\mathbb{E}_{\tilde{\mu}}[y|\bx_{S^*}] = (\bbeta^*_{S^*})^\top \bx_{S^*}$ as those of observations in \eqref{eq:intro-dgp}.
 Without informing of the unseen data distribution ahead, we can define the out-of-sample $L_2$ risk in an adversarial manner as

-It follows from Proposition \ref{prop:oos-definition-property} in Section \ref{subsec:problem-formulation} that $\bbeta^*$ minimizes $\mathsf{R}_{\mathtt{oos}}(\bbeta)$ although it may not be the best linear predictor for a specific environment $\tilde{\mu}$.
-This demonstrates that $\bbeta^*$ is the optimal linear predictor that is robust to all potential distribution shifts on the unseen data to some extent.
-Moreover, Proposition \ref{prop:oos-definition-property} also implies that the $\ell_2$ error $\|\bbeta - \bbeta^*\|_2$ can be treated as an surrogate of the excess out-of-sample $L_2$ risk.
-This connects the estimation error of $\bbeta^*$ to the mean squared error on potential unseen data.
+It follows from \cref{prop:oos-definition-property} in \cref{subsec:problem-formulation} that $\bbeta^*$ minimizes $\mathsf{R}_{\mathtt{oos}}(\bbeta)$ though it may not be the best linear predictor for a specific environment $\tilde{\mu}$.
+This demonstrates that $\bbeta^*$ is the optimal linear predictor robust to all potential distribution shifts on the unseen data to some extent.
+Moreover, \cref{prop:oos-definition-property} also implies that the $\ell_2$ error $\|\bbeta - \bbeta^*\|_2$ can be treated as an surrogate of the excess out-of-sample $L_2$ risk.
+This connects the estimation error of $\bbeta^*$ to the ``adversarial'' mean squared error on potential unseen data.

-\textbf{Attribution.} Let us restrict the multiple environment linear regression model to a specific instance of data with different experimental settings \citep{didelez2012direct, peters2016causal} in the context of causal inference.
+\textbf{Attribution.} Let us restrict the multi-environment linear regression model to a specific instance -- data with different experimental settings \citep{didelez2012direct, peters2016causal} in the context of causal inference.
 To be specific, suppose there exists an environment $e_0\in \mathcal{E}$ with observational data, and the rest are environments with interventional data \citep{he2008active}, in which some interventions are performed on the variables other than the response variable $y$.
 The distribution of the variables in each environment can be encoded as a Structural Causal Model (SCM) \citep{glymour2016causal}.
 Under the modularity \citep{scholkopf2012causal} assumption for SCMs that the intervention on variable $x_j$ only changes the distribution of $\mathbb{P}(x_j|\bx_\mathsf{pa(j)})$ where $\mathsf{pa}(j)$ is the set of direct causes of $x_j$, we can see that $S^*$ in this instance is exactly the ``direct cause'' of the response variable.
-In this case, the task of inferring $S^*$ from data coincides with finding the direct cause of the variable $y$ in the literature of causal discovery, while the task of estimating $\bbeta^*$ is exactly estimating the true causal coefficients characterizing the mechanism $\mathbb{P}(y|\bx_{\mathsf{pa(y)}})=\mathbb{P}(y|\bx_{S^*})$.
-See Section~\ref{subsec:causal} for additional details.
+In this case, inferring $S^*$ from data coincides with discovering the direct cause of the variable $y$, while estimating $\bbeta^*$ is exactly estimating the true causal coefficients characterizing the mechanism $\mathbb{P}(y|\bx_{\mathsf{pa(y)}})=\mathbb{P}(y|\bx_{S^*})$.
+See \cref{subsec:causal} for additional details.